Bagged Polynomial Regression and Neural Networks: Theoretical results

 where $y_i\in \mathbb{R}$ is the response variable, $x_i$ are the basic features in some bounded set $\mathcal{X}$, $\epsilon_i$ is a noise term and $g: \mathcal{X} \to \mathbb{R}$ is the conditional expectation function belonging to an arbitrary function class $\mathcal{G}$. \end{assumption}

 Given the sampling process, we focus on the set of models in which $g$ is approximated by linear forms $p(x)' b$, where $p(x):\mathbb{R}^d \to \mathbb{R}^k$ is a tensor operator that generates polynomial features, with $k$ being the total number of features generated from the basic features $x$.
-For an iid sample $\{y_i, x_i'\}$, $i = 1,\dots, n$, we estimate the series regressors by the minimizing the statistical risk for the square loss function (i.e. the least squares problem):
+For an iid sample $\{y_i, x_i'\}$, $i = 1,\dots, n$, we estimate the series regressors by minimizing the statistical risk for the square loss function (i.e. the least squares problem):

 where $\beta_g$ is the least squares estimate for a given conditional mean function $g$.
-This set up follows the set up in \cite{belloni2015} and the standard framework in the series regression literature (see \cite{newey1997convergence} or \cite{andrews1990additive}).
+This follows the setup in \cite{belloni2015} and the standard framework in the series regression literature (see \cite{newey1997convergence} or \cite{andrews1990additive}).
 A key object in this literature is the approximation error $r_g(x)$ for features $x$ and target function $g$, defined as